Rational pricing: Options

+where p is the probability of an up move in the underlying, (1-p) is the probability of a down move, and r is the risk-free rate.

+This logic underlies the Black–Scholes formula and the lattice approach in the binomial options model.
+However, classical valuation methods like the Black–Scholes model or the Merton model cannot account for systemic counterparty risk which is present in systems with financial interconnectedness.

 Delta hedging

-It is possible to create a position consisting of Δ shares and 1 call sold, such that the position's value will be identical in the S up and S down states, and hence known with certainty (see Delta hedging).
-This certain value corresponds to the forward price above ("An asset with a known future price"), and as above, for no arbitrage to be possible, the present value of the position must be its expected future value discounted at the risk free rate, r.
-The value of a call is then found by equating the two.
+It is possible to create a position consisting of Δ shares and 1 call sold, such that the position's value will be identical in the S up and S down states, and hence known with certainty.
+This is known as Delta hedging.